-In providing resources for its candidates, the EPP's competencies, admission requirements, expectations, vision statement, and course requirements are available on the University Website and in the University Catalog.
+In providing resources for its candidates, the EPP's competencies, admission requirements, expectations, vision statement, and course requirements are available on the university website and in the university catalog.
 Candidates are consistently and repeatedly informed of expectations for success in the program regarding content knowledge, performance skills, and disposition expression in courses and by EPP advisors.
 All candidates are advised by a teacher education advisor to ensure they successfully complete program requirements.
 In addition, monthly meetings are held for candidates to learn from guest speakers, participate in professional development, and stay current with any changes or requirements in the STE.
-Candidates also have access to a STE Page, housed in D2L, where the Teacher Education Handbook, field experience forms, applications, professional development opportunities, certification test study aids, student teaching information, and rubrics are housed.
+Candidates also have access to an STE Page where the Teacher Education Handbook, field experience forms, applications, professional development opportunities, certification test study aids, student teaching information, and rubrics are housed.
 Candidates can access the Teacher Candidate meeting videos on this site as well.

-Counseling services are also provided to candidates experiencing personal difficulties through campus Student Life.
+Counseling services are also provided to candidates experiencing personal difficulties through campus.